PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-004-b-pass.md

 The votes were in.
 The 'aye's had it.
 A tax there would be.

-Filthy Rich held his gold-plated lighter to the Zaphzian cigar in Sea Breeze's mouth.
+Filthy Rich held his gold-plated lighter to the Zaphzian cigar in Sea Swirl's mouth.
 "Taste that?" he asked.

 She took a puff, which did not mix well with her smoke-free lungs.
 Despite the coughing fit, she managed to nod and squeeze out the words, "It's good!"